-If unusual or extenuating circumstances prevent a student from completing work in a course, the instructor may assign an Incomplete (I) grade.
-As with other grades, instructors may submit I grades through the faculty portal or on a paper roster just like any other grade.
+If unusual or extenuating circumstances prevent a student from completing work in a course, the instructor may assign an Incomplete (I) grade provided the student's performance in the course is satisfactory at the end of the semester.
+As with other grades, instructors may submit I grades through the faculty portal or on a paper roster.
 When an I grade is submitted in this manner, the system assigns the standard defaults listed below.

-Time.
-A new grade must be submitted by the last business day of the semester one year later.
+Expiration Date.
+A new grade must be submitted by the grading deadline for the same semester next year.
 Note that this means the instructor must submit a new grade, not that the student needs to submit work to the instructor.
-Instructors identify their own timeframes to receive work, allowing for reporting of a new grade to the Registrar's Office.
+Instructors identify their own timeframes to receive work.

 Grade.
 If no grade is received before the expiration of the Incomplete grade, the Incomplete grade lapses to a U (Unsatisfactory) grade.

-Instructor may assign shorter periods of time for the student to submit new work and/or may identify a different default grade.
+Instructor may assign shorter periods of time for the student to submit new work and/or may identify an alternate default grade.
 To do so, the instructor completes and submits an Incomplete Grade Submission and Student Contract for Course Completion form to the Registrar's Office.